marp-team/marp/website/docs/guide/directives.md

 ### Front matter

-**YAML front matter** is a syntax often used for keeping metadata of Markdown in a lot of tools.
+**YAML front matter** is a syntax often used for keeping metadata of Markdown in a lot of tools (e.g. [Jekyll site generator](https://jekyllrb.com/docs/front-matter/)).
 Marp has also supported front matter as the container to define directives.

 It must be the first thing of Markdown, and between the dash rulers.

 ```markdown
 ---